mhatzl/mantra-wiki/5-Requirements/5-REQ-wiki/5-REQ-wiki.ref_list/5-REQ-wiki.ref_list.manual.md

 **Example:**

 ```
-# my_req: Requirement must be manually verified
+# `my_req`: Requirement must be manually verified

 **References:**

 - in branch main: manual

-# other_req: Requirement must be manually verified, but is also referenced in code
+# `other_req`: Requirement must be manually verified, but is also referenced in code

 **References:**